SwapnaneelSarkar/grape/README.md

 - **Google Maps API**: Real-time location services.
 - **Gemini API**: Provides medical-specific text-to-speech and speech-to-text functionality.
 - **Machine Learning**: Used for predicting symptom trends based on a fine-tuned medical AI.
+- **Realtime Chat (Firebase)**: For creating and managing group chats in the community support section.

 ## Installation